phelipetls/blog/content/posts/introduction-to-ansible/index.md

 # GNOME

-We can't customize GNOME with configuration files, unlike most window managers.
+We can't customize GNOME with configuration files.
 We normally configure it with GUIs, which is not a great thing if we're interested in automating the customization step.

 Fortunately, there is a command line interface to make this possible called [`dconf`](https://wiki.gnome.org/Projects/dconf) (there's also `gsettings` but